-It is believed that love is something that brings two people close who are “meant to be” together.
-Sorry to burst the bubble but it doesn’t.
-There is nothing called “meant to be” in love.
-Everything related to love is a mutual decision of two understanding people.
-It needs a lot of effort and adjustments to make it work.
-However, the common myth is that if two people are meant to be together, every problem that may come to their way will get resolved.
-I am afraid such is never the case in real life.
-The research shows that 67% of the conflicts between couples do not get resolved at all.
-The problems need to be resolved in order to make things work.
-Nothing will happen on its own just because it is meant to be.
-It takes just a small misunderstanding to separate two lovers who have been together for years, if not resolved properly.
+Another common myth about love is that it is something that brings two people together who are “meant to be” together.
+This is not true.
+Love is a mutual decision between two people.
+It takes a lot of effort and compromise to make it work.
+The myth of “meant to be” can create the idea that if two people are meant to be together, every problem that arises will be easily resolved.
+This is not the case in real life.
+Research shows that 67% of conflicts between couples do not get resolved.
+Problems need to be addressed and worked through in

 3. The Myth of Immediate Familiarity

-5. The Myth of Relation Between Love and Obsession
+5. The Myth of Love Being All Butterflies and Rainbows